A Proud Heritage for 150 Years!

 Tested by Fire

-The 1896 clubhouse was destroyed by fire in 1943 in the depths of World War II.
-In 1945, a small building made largely of concrete was built on the North end of the Club's grounds and served as the clubhouse until a replacement clubhouse could be built.
-However, after the war, building costs had risen and a dispute arose over who owned the land: Milwaukee Yacht Club or Milwaukee County.
+The original clubhouse was destroyed by fire in 1943 in the depths of World War II.
+In 1945, a small building was constructed on the North end of the Club's grounds and served as the Club’s temporary clubhouse.

 Securing the Future